Toodyay, Western Australia

 Toodyay (/'tu:dʒeɪ/, Duidgee), known as Newcastle between 1860 and 1910, is a town on the Avon River in the Wheatbelt region of Western Australia, 85 km north-east of Perth.
 The first European settlement occurred in the area in 1836.
 After flooding in the 1850s, the townsite was moved to its current location in the 1860s.
+Initially Toodyay was located in what is now West Toodyay before repeated flooding caused the town centre to migrate to the area around the Newcastle convict depot creating the town of Newcastle.
+After approximately 50 years of confusion the name of Newcastle was changed to Toodyay and the original Toodyay became known as West Toodyay.

 It is connected by railway and road to Perth.
 During the 1860s, it was home to bushranger Moondyne Joe.

 History

 Origin of the name Toodyay

 The meaning of the name is uncertain, although it is probably indigenous Noongar in origin.
 In an 1834 reference it is transcribed as while maps in 1836 referred to Duidgee The Shire of Toodyay's official website says that;

 [t]he name Toodyay is believed to be derived from an Aboriginal word "Duidgee" which means "place of plenty", referring to the richness and fertility of the area and the reliability of the Avon River [...].

 This meaning appears to be a long-standing belief in the local community, but may be based on an interpretation of an explanation by an Aboriginal guide about the value of the location rather than the literal meaning of the word.

-An alternative meaning was ascribed by a research project headed by Leonard Collard which provides the meaning as "today it is misty and foggy".
-Yet another version was more recently postulated by local anthropologists Ken Macintyre and Barb Dobson, who provide a very erudite analysis which says that the name most likely mimics a birdcall, possibly the restless flycatcher or one of that family.
-The name in the form is preserved in the riverside recreation area Duidgee Park.
+In 1929 during Western Australia's centennial year, Victor Riseley published an article in The Sunday Times in response to other publications during the year that had tried to define its origins.
+Riseley contended that the definition of "beautiful", while the perfect description of the region, was not a descriptive for which the Ballardong people had any use, as their place names were related to the necessities of daily life.
+Riseley concluded that Toodyay was derived from Toodyeep, the name of the wife of one of the trackers who accompanied George Fletcher Moore in 1836 to the valley known as Gabbia-Yandirt.